fizge/1-SENECA-UDC_Coil_Proyect/README.md

 ## Overview
 Trackr is a tool that uses linear regression models to predict profit values.
 This tool is intended for use by retail businesses looking to increase their yearly profit margins.

+The intended audience of Trackr are small to medium-scale business owners with low to average technical expertise who want to gain data-based insights that can inform their decisions.
+Trackr can be of use to make other industry-specific predictions from users of different professions, such as e-commerce and education.

 ### What is AI?